Mindful-AI-Assistants/.github/profile/README.md

 ## Open Source Approach

 Our open-source approach offers significant benefits for businesses.
 It not only provides access to the source code, allowing the customization of tools according to specific needs, but also promotes inter-company collaboration.
+This interaction can drive the development of innovative solutions